 Make sure the fuel tank is full.
 You can also add a fuel stabilizer appropriate to your type of fuel.
 Run the engine long enough to distribute the stabilizer.
 It is also recommended to have engine and generator oil changes before storing for a few months or more.
 Refer to your chassis owner's manual for recommended products.

-If the coach is being stored for winter, please refer to How to Winterize A Coach for further steps.
+If the coach is being stored for winter, please refer to the "How to Winterize A Coach" article for additional information.